Nuaulu people

-The Nuaulu, Naulu or Nunuhai are an ethnic group located in Seram, Maluku, Indonesia.
+The Nuaulu, also known as the Naulu or Nunuhai, are an ethnic group located in the island of Seram, Maluku, Indonesia.
+They belong to the Alifuru group of people who are the native inhabitants of the Seram interior.

 Description

-The group name 'Nuaulu' means head[waters] of the Nua River, which is the ancestral homeland of the Nuaulu people.
+The name "Nuaulu" means 'head[waters] of the Nua River', which is the ancestral homeland of the Nuaulu people.
 In the late 19th century or early 20th century, the Nuaulu people were moved down to the coast by the Dutch for purposes of pacification.

 The Nuaulu are divided into two groups, namely the northern and the southern groups.
-Numbering at a total of 2500 people, they live in the Amahai district of Central Seram.
-The Northern Nuaulu inhabit two villages on the north coast of central Seram Island, whilst the Southern group inhabit five villages on the south coast and interior of Amahai District.
+Numbering at a total of 2,500 people, they live in the Amahai district of Central Seram.
+The northern group inhabit two villages on the north coast of central Seram Island, while the southern group inhabits five villages on the south coast and inland of Amahai district.
 These two languages are not mutually intelligible.

 Religion

 The majority of the Nuaulu people still adhere to their traditional religion which is based on a belief that the ancestors control everyday life and if the traditions they handed down are not followed correctly the living will be punished with sickness, death, and lack of prosperity.
 Nuaulu religion also states that there is an original creator called Upu Kuanahatana, and that there is powerful magic which people can use for good, or bad, purposes.
 Nuaulu people build Baileo for spiritual purposes.